-The event admission fee includes; Admission, Parking, Camping and Spectating.
+The event admission fee includes; Admission, Parking, Camping (If you are buying the weekend pass) and Spectating.
 Therefore there is no additional charge to camp.
-Camping refers to staying overnight in either a tent, car, van or motorhome.
+Camping refers to staying overnight in either a tent, car, van, caravan or motorhome.

 Please note all one day only attendees vehicles will be parked in the ‘One Day’ parking area which will be located near the main entrance.

 Please note camping pitches are allocated on a first come, first served basis.
 There is no booking system in place.
 A pitch is defined as a vehicle or a structure for which one or many persons will reside in over the race weekend.